braze-inc/braze-docs/_docs/_api/endpoints/export/campaigns/get_campaigns.md

 /campaigns/list
 {% endapimethod %}

-This endpoint allows you to export a list of campaigns, each of which will include its name, Campaign API Identifier, whether it is an API Campaign, and Tags associated with the campaign.
+This endpoint allows you to export a list of campaigns, each of which will include its name, campaign API identifier, whether it is an API Campaign, and Tags associated with the campaign.
 The campaigns are returned in groups of 100 sorted by time of creation (oldest to newest by default).

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#f3b0b3ef-04fb-4a31-8570-e6ad88dacb18 {% endapiref %}